Good to know

 Your child can apply for a Maintenance Loan at the same time as the Tuition Fee Loan, through their local funding authority:

 Applying for the means-tested Maintenance Loan also means they can be considered for our generous Imperial Bursary scheme.

-Students from Wales, Scotland and Northern Ireland may be entitled to maintenance grants or bursaries, which do not need to be repaid.
+Students from Wales, Scotland and Northern Ireland may be entitled to maintenance grants or bursaries.
+These do not need to be repaid.

-UK students who face additional costs due to a disability or dependants may be able to apply for additional government funding.
+UK students who face additional costs due to disability or dependants may be able to apply for additional government funding.